aduffy70/LabNotes/_posts/2022/2022-02-21-Crepidomanes-RADseq-regroup.md

   * I have PCR band-length data for some samples.
 Compare that to species assignments from RADseq to see if it matches.
   * Morphology.
 Once I have samples identified to species can I detect morphological patterns that separate them?
 I have a guide to algae in the data folder.
 See what kinds of characters they use to differentiate species of filamentous algae.

+## Questions:

+  * What is my distribution of cluster depths within samples?
+Is the 10000 maximum cluster depth cutoff ok or should I be lowering it?
+  * What is the optimal clustering level?
+  * What are the apparent ploidy levels of my samples?